EXPAND TO FULL SCREEN

 "Unconquering the Last Frontier" tells the story of “The Damming and Undamming of the Elwha River” in Washington State.
 It is a profound reflection on ambitions of power and progress in an earlier era, one moved forward in 1915 through illegal actions and the malfeasance of public officials, and one which would ultimately fail, setting destructive precedents across the entire Pacific Northwest.
 It is also an examination of abuses wreaked upon tribal inhabitants, the film focusing on the Lower Elwha Klallam Tribe's struggle to survive in the shadow of hydroelectric development, and their fight to restore the ecosystem and fisheries, which had sustained them since time immemorial.

 "Unconquering the Last Frontier" highlights the injustices faced by the tribe and the complex politics surrounding dam removal.
-The film also explores the broader themes of Native American rights, resource management, and the negative sociological and environmental impacts of dam building on ecosystems and communities.
+The film also explores the broader themes of Native American treaty rights, resource management, and the negative sociological and environmental impacts of dam building on ecosystems and communities.

 Produced, Directed, and Edited by Robert Lundahl, with location sound recording by Peter Bettendorf, Scot Charles and Dean Miller (Elwha Klallam), Supervising Producer, Chris Simon, Production Managers, John Lieske and Claire Calvino, Sound Design and Final Mix by Scot Charles, Film Processing, Timing and Final Print by Monaco Labs, San Francisco.
 See complete credits on film.